Book Book Review, Title Apostles of Disunion, Author Charles B. Dew, Rating 4.0, Slavery was the First Cause of the Civil War

 Charles B. Dew

 It has always been for me somewhat of a puzzle as to why many in the South up to today insist on the idea that slavery was not a primary cause of our Civil War, but that states rights, economic warfare, etc. or anything but slavery were the deep and the proximate cause of that war.
-Charles Dew, born and raised in the South, writes a monograph on that very subject.
+Charles Dew, born and raised in the South, writes this monograph on that very subject.
 He comes at the subject by researching the various documents created and speeches made by the politicians and government officials of Southern states prior to the start of the Civil War for the purpose of justifying, insisting upon, and finally enacting the secession of the various states from the Union.

 The most obvious and damning documents are the formal declarations of secession by individual states, akin to the Union’s Declaration of Independence, which are unambiguous and startlingly clear regarding the need to secede to protect the institution of slavery.
 Despite Lincoln’s strong appeal to those states to remain in the Union, the Southern states, one by one, effected disunion via secession, and South Carolina, one of those Southern states, ultimately fired the first shots in anger.